Updated Impact Rebellion Card | 411MANIA

 * Impact World Championship Match: Moose vs. Josh Alexander

-* Impact X-Division Championship Match: Trey Miguel vs. Ace Austin vs. One More TBD
+* Impact X-Division Championship Match: Trey Miguel vs. Ace Austin vs. Mike Bailey

-* Impact Tag Team Championship Match: Violent By Design OR Good Brothers vs. Seven More Teams TBD
+* Impact Tag Team Championship Match: Violent By Design vs. Seven More Teams TBD

 More Trending Stories